excessive/DOMy/docs/properties/background.md

 # background_position

-A vec2 representing the offset of the background image.
+A vec2 (x, y) representing the offset of the background image.

 Value   | Description
 --------|------------